 example.nil.
-3600 IN SOA example.nil. hostmaster.example.nil. (
+3600 SOA 900 600 example.nil. hostmaster.example.nil. ( 86400 3600

-123 900 600 86400 3600

 )

 example.nil.
 3600 IN NS example.nil.

 example.nil.
 1800 IN A 10.53.0.1

 The sample driver can retrieve information about the querying client and alter its response on the basis of this information.
-To demonstrate this feature, the example driver responds to queries for "source-addr." zonename" >/TXT" with the source address of the query.
+To demonstrate this feature, the example driver responds to queries for "source-addr." zonename ">/TXT" with the source address of the query.
 Note, however, that this record will not be included in AXFR or ANY responses.
-Normally, this feature is used to alter responses in some other fashion, e.g., by providing different address records for a particular name depending on the network from which the query arrived.
+Normally, this feature would be used to alter responses in some other fashion, e.g., by providing different address records for a particular name depending on the network from which the query arrived.